quantgirluk/quantgirluk/README.md

 I am a mathematician working as a Quantitative Analyst at an investment bank in London.
 In my free time, I create open source projects and write about financial mathematics, programming, statistics, data visualisation, and other related topics.

 Updates:
-- 🆕🚀 I just started these curated lists to share my favourite technical reads:
+- 🆕🚀 I started these curated lists to share my favourite technical reads:
   - [Quant Books](https://github.com/quantgirluk/Quant-Books)
   - [Quant Papers](https://github.com/quantgirluk/Quant-Papers)